SecuritySynapse/program-tracing-starter/README.md

 Your `programtracer` will take as input a Python program and/or a Python program's test suite, and then produce a detailed trace of the program's behavior.
+The trace should record all of the details about the specific instructions that were run during the execution of the Python program.
 To learn more about program tracing, please consult the following references organized into the following technical categories:

 - **Concepts**: Introduction to the technical concepts of program analysis and dynamic malware analysis.